 SRE brings together engineering aspects in five operational dimensions: engineering-focused teams, a collaboration between Dev and Ops teams, unified observability across platforms, automation and platform architecture to drive enhanced application availability.
-SRE adoption will bring higher efficiency and drive higher reliability of cloud-hosted applications.
+SRE adoption brings higher efficiency and drives higher reliability of cloud-hosted applications.

-Organizations need to focus on three key areas: (1) enable resources for SRE in terms of training and certifications, (2) adopt next-generation observability and automation platforms and (3) redefine the operations structure and processes aligned to the SRE way of operations.
+Organizations need to focus on three key areas: SRE resources in terms of training and certifications, next-generation observability and automation platforms, and redefined operations structure and processes to align with the SRE way of operations.

-A leading U.S.-based fast food retailer implemented SRE to improve operational efficiency and application availability by partnering with Infosys.
-The program included implementing an automation and observability solution, re-skilling their existing team on full stack technologies and driving the SRE culture through coaching and training programs.
-The program delivered a 30% reduction in incidents, a 25% decrease in selfhealing incidents and reduced environment provisioning time from two days to two hours.
+A leading US-based fast-food retailer implemented SRE to improve operational efficiency and application availability by partnering with Infosys.
+The program included implementing an automation and observability solution, re-skilling its existing team on full stack technologies and driving the SRE culture through coaching and training programs.
+The program delivered a 30% reduction in incidents, a 25% decrease in selfhealing incidents, and reduced environment provisioning time from two days to just two hours.

-We are seeing enterprises adopting container platforms for developing their next generation business applications.
+Enterprises adopt container platforms to develop next-generation business applications.
 Containers decouple underlying operating systems and infrastructure and enable developers to build applications on any platform.
 The technology also offers seamless migration of applications across the cloud without any remediation or downtime.

-Applications were once tightly coupled with the operating system and underlying infrastructure, which required significant remediation, testing and validation effort to migrate applications to the cloud.
-Furthermore, any patching/update in an operating system required retesting of applications.
+Applications were once tightly coupled with the operating system and underlying infrastructure, which required significant remediation, testing, and validation effort to migrate applications to the cloud.
+Further, any patching/update in an operating system requires applications retesting.
 When applications are containerized, there will be no cloud lock-in, and applications will move seamlessly across the cloud.
 These efficiencies will help achieve real-time cloud brokerage capabilities.

 Container technology is quite promising for developing and hosting next-generation digital applications.
 With built-in redundancy, containers offer extremely high-platform availability — a critical business requirement.
 Container solution eliminates the application's dependencies on underlying cloudnative technologies, enabling enterprises to move applications across hyperscalers without worrying about compatibility and migration costs.

-Enterprises need to build capabilities to provision, manage and orchestrate container platforms.
-The containerized platform should be integrated with a DevOps toolset to ensure developers can deploy their codes seamlessly without facing the complexities of the underlying container platform.
+Enterprises should build capabilities to provision, manage, and orchestrate container platforms.
+They should integrate containerized platforms with a DevOps toolset to ensure developers deploy their codes seamlessly without any complexity of the underlying container platform.

-A leading semiconductor manufacturing company in the U.S. and the world's leading financial management company partnered with Infosys to deploy its container platform to modernize their platforms to host and develop digital solutions.
-The solution helped these businesses improve their new service launch frequency by leveraging cloud-native technologies offered by various hyperscalers.
-It also helped solution architects create and develop application deployment blueprints in a much more automated manner bringing reusability and speed.
+A leading US-based semiconductor manufacturing company and a top global financial management company partnered with Infosys to modernize their platforms to host and develop digital solutions.
+The firms improved their new service launch frequency by leveraging cloud-native technologies offered by various hyperscalers.
+This also helped their solution architects create and develop application deployment blueprints in a more automated manner, bringing reusability and speed.